charvijain12/DataLinkGSM/README.md

-# Data-over-GSM-voice-channel
+# DataLinkGSM: Data Transmission Over GSM Voice Channel

-This project is designed to enable data transmission over a GSM voice channel.
+DataLinkGSM project is designed to enable data transmission over a GSM voice channel.
 The project makes use of a technique called frequency shift keying (FSK), which allows data to be transmitted by modulating the frequency of an audio signal.
 The project is implemented using a Python script that can be run on any computer with a sound card and a GSM modem.

 ## Installation and Usage